 Businesses will certainly not welcome the ongoing Brexit disruption, but it should look for indicators to the road ahead:

-- Brexit aside, will the UK Conservative party continue with its return to industrial strategy?
+- Brexit aside, will the UK Conservative party continue with its return to industrial strategy and enhanced science & research funding?

 - Will the wider confrontation between China and the US further affect patterns of quantum collaboration and partnering?